MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Enrolment/Update-MgRoleManagementEntitlementManagement.md

     - `[RoleDefinitionId <String>]`: Identifier of the unifiedRoleDefinition object that is being assigned to the principal or that a principal is eligible for.
     - `[Status <String>]`: The status of the role assignment or eligibility request.
     - `[Id <String>]`:
     - `[MemberType <String>]`: Membership type of the eligible assignment.
 It can either be Inherited, Direct, or Group.
+Supports $filter (eq).
     - `[ScheduleInfo <IMicrosoftGraphRequestSchedule>]`: requestSchedule
-  - `[TargetScheduleId <String>]`: The time period for which the eligibility assignment is valid.
+  - `[TargetScheduleId <String>]`: Identifier of the schedule object that's linked to the eligibility request.
+Supports $filter (eq, ne).
   - `[TicketInfo <IMicrosoftGraphTicketInfo>]`: ticketInfo
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[TicketNumber <String>]`: The ticket number.
     - `[TicketSystem <String>]`: The description of the ticket system.

-ROLEELIGIBILITYSCHEDULES <IMicrosoftGraphUnifiedRoleEligibilitySchedule1\[]>: Schedules for role eligibility operations.
+ROLEELIGIBILITYSCHEDULES <IMicrosoftGraphUnifiedRoleEligibilitySchedule1[]>: Schedules for role eligibility operations.
   - `[AppScope <IMicrosoftGraphAppScope>]`: appScope
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
     - `[Id <String>]`: